 Quick Summary of Avenger Trader

-Pros: The video is shorter than others.
+The Good: The video is shorter than others.
 You won't waste as much time.
 That's a pro I guess?

-Cons: It's another Binary Options scam, designed to empty your wallet on the belief that they invented some secret software that can guarantee which way a coin flip will land.
+The Bad: It's another Binary Options scam, designed to empty your wallet on the belief that they invented some secret software that can guarantee which way a coin flip will land.
 The whole purpose of this program is to get you to deposit money into a brokerage account so the scammer can get a big commission.

-Our Recommendation: If you are serious about making money online, then you need proper training, support and guidance, not schemes like Avenger Trader.
+The Bottom Line: If you are serious about making money online, then you need proper training, support and guidance, not schemes like Avenger Trader.
 There's only one support network that I would recommend.

 We are the 99%.
 We don’t have yachts.
 We don’t have mansions.
 We don’t have multiple sports cars.
 We don’t fly off at the drop of a hat to far flung destinations.